Do I need a certain weightlifting ability to attend?

 What’s the food like?

-In the cafeteria it is only local Chinese food and will be different than your normal Chinese take-out food.
+In the cafeteria and hotels, it is only local Chinese food and will be different than your normal Chinese take-out food.
 All meals are buffet-style consisting of several proteins, vegetables, rice, bread, and noodles to choose from.

 Outside of the cafeteria, there are many Chinese restaurants and maybe some western restaurants or coffee shops.